limath91/al-folio/_pages/about.md

 If your background is white/black and you prefer a darker/brighter theme, click the crescent/sun icon in the menu.

-On the right, you can see me standing on a huge rock somewhere in Yosemite.
+The picture is me standing on a huge rock somewhere in Yosemite.

 <!--